 Gainesville, FL 32611-0410

-The first 30 years of my career was spent as a public forester and in private consulting firms.
+The first 30 years of my career were spent as a public forester and in private forestry consulting firms.
 My experience includes:

 - providing timberland management advice in Florida including commercial silvicultural operations such as reforestation, harvest, and use of prescribed fire;